CW3E/MET-tools/Grid-Stat/README.md

 corresponding to forecast zero hours, each of the format YYYYMMDDHH.
 This script requires the following configuration parameters to be defined:

+ * USR_HME       &ndash; the directory path for the MET-tools clone.
  * CTR_FLW       &ndash; the name of the control flow, e.g., "NRT_gfs".
  * GRD           &ndash; the grid to be analyzed, e.g., d01 indicating the domain of the native WRF grid.
  * STRT_DT       &ndash; start date time of first forecast zero hour to be analyzed in YYYYMMDDHH format.
  * END_DT        &ndash; end date time of last forecast zero hour to be analyzed in YYYYMMDDHH format.
- * ANL_MIN       &ndash; first forecast hour to be analyzed for each forecast initial time
+ * ANL_MIN       &ndash; first forecast hour to be analyzed for each forecast initial time.
- * ANL_MAX       &ndash; last forecast hour to be analyzed for each forecast initial time
+ * ANL_MAX       &ndash; last forecast hour to be analyzed for each forecast initial time.
  * ANL_INT       &ndash; interval of forecast analyses to be performed between ANL_MIN and ANL_MAX, HH format.
  * ACC_INT       &ndash; the accumulation interval to compute precipitation over.
  * IN_CYC_DIR    &ndash; the root directory of ISO style directories for input files organizing forecast initial valid times.
  * OUT_CYC_DIR   &ndash; the root directory of ISO style directories for output files organizing forecast initial valid times.
  * RGRD          &ndash; TRUE or FALSE, whether to regrid the native WRF domain to a generic MET compatible grid.

-In addition to the above required arguments, optional arguments can be supplied as follows:

  * IN_DT_SUBDIR  &ndash; provides the sub-path from ISO style directories to wrfout files including leading "/", e.g, "/wrfout".
-This can be left as a blank string if not needed.
+This is left as an empty string if not needed.
  * OUT_DT_SUBDIR &ndash; provides the sub-path from ISO style directories to output cf-compliant files including leading "/", e.g, "/${GRD}".
-This can be left as a blank string if not needed.
+This is left as an empty string if not needed.

 The run_wrfout_cf.sh script is designed to be run with the batch_wrfout_cf.sh script supplying the above arguments, as defined over a mapping of different